a8ksh4/python_workshop/5-data_manipulation/README.md

 sqlite is super useful if you need a local sql-like database and no hassles to get something working.
 It creates a DB on the local filesystem.
 https://docs.python.org/2/library/sqlite3.html

+This is one case where it's likely not appropriate to use the "with" convention (as I have it here).
+You likely don't want to open and cose a cursor repeatedly if you're making lots of calls to the DB.
+You can do `conn = sqlite3.connect('example.db')` and call `conn.close()` later if you're going that route.
 ```python
 In [95]: with sqlite3.connect('example.db') as conn:
     ...:     c = conn.cursor()